 Liverpool Heart and Chest Hospital Trust cares for two Covid-19 patients in hospital

-NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 23 was up from one on the same day the previous week.
+NHS England data shows the number of people being treated in hospital for Covid-19 by 8am on August 31 was in line with the same day the previous week.

-There were four beds occupied by Covid-19 patients four weeks ago in Liverpool Heart and Chest Hospital NHS Foundation Trust.
+There were two beds occupied by Covid-19 patients four weeks ago in Liverpool Heart and Chest Hospital NHS Foundation Trust.

 Most Popular

-The figures also show that one new Covid patient was admitted to hospital in Liverpool Heart and Chest Hospital NHS Foundation Trust in the week to August 21.
-This was down from two in the previous seven days.
+The figures also show that no new Covid patients were admitted to hospital in Liverpool Heart and Chest Hospital NHS Foundation Trust in the week to August 29.
+This was down from one in the previous seven days.